How to Pack and Move a Washing Machine Safely

 Step 7: Coil the hoses and tape the door shut

 Cable-tie the inlet hoses to the back of the machine.
 Tape the drain hose up so it doesn’t dangle.
-Use blue painter’s tape (not duct tape — leaves residue) to hold the door shut so it doesn’t swing open mid-lift.
+Use blue painter’s tape (not duct tape — duct tape leaves goo on white enamel that takes turps to remove) to hold the door shut so it doesn’t swing open mid-lift.
+Same rule as moving a fridge — see our move fridge safely guide for the parallel approach.

 Step 8: Trolley the machine onto the truck